hamerlinski/slides-oop/slides/04-constructors/slides.md

 layout: statement
 ---

 # Constructors

 ---

 # Constructors
 ## Introduction
-It’s an entry point to a new object.<br>
+It's an entry point to a new object.<br>
 It accepts some arguments, does something with them, and prepare the object to perform their duties.<br>
 Properly constructed class should have many constructors and only a few methods.<br>
 > **Number of constructors > Number of methods**